sinnie/learn_web_dev/react.md

     * should examine `this.props` and `this.state` and return a single React Element
     * can return null or false if you don’t want anything rendered
     * should be pure
-* React.js provides other places where you can modify state or interact with the browser.
+* React.js provides other places where you can modify the state or interact with the browser.
 Just not in the `render( )` function.
 Keeping the `render( )` function pure makes component classes easier to think about.

 ### Component Hierarchy
 * an arbitrary number of child elements can be passed as arguments into the `React.createElement( )` function.